HUADA999/Ridge/documentation/docs/get-started/overview.md

 Welcome to the Ridge Docs!
 This is the best place to get setup and explore Ridge's features.

 - Ridge is an open source, personal AI
 - You can [chat](/features/chat) with it about anything.
-When relevant, it'll use any notes or documents you shared with it to respond
+It'll use files you shared with it to respond, when relevant
 - Quickly [find](/features/search) relevant notes and documents using natural language
 - It understands pdf, plaintext, markdown, org-mode files, [notion pages](/online-data-sources/notion_integration) and [github repositories](/online-data-sources/github_integration)
 - Access it from your [Emacs](/clients/emacs), [Obsidian](/clients/obsidian), [Web browser](/clients/web) or the [Ridge Desktop app](/clients/desktop)
-- You can self-host Ridge on your consumer hardware or share it with your family, friends or team from your private cloud
+- Use [cloud](https://app.ridge.dev/login) to access your Ridge anytime from anywhere, [self-host](/get-started/setup) on consumer hardware for privacy

 ## Quickstart
 - [Try Ridge Cloud](https://app.ridge.dev) to get started quickly